-Homemade DIY filter wheel for RGB filters
+Homemade DIY filter wheel for RGB filters on a telescope

 I have used black and white CCD cameras for over a year.
 The increased sensitivity of a black and white chip is something special.
 I started with my SC3 modified toucam, and, recently, moved onto an Artemis 285.